 Can I switch from my current plumbing answering service without losing calls?

-Yes.
-Most contractors run a parallel pilot for 7 to 14 days.
-You forward after-hours calls only to the new service, keep your daytime line as is, and listen to the recordings to confirm the handling is what you expect.
-Once you are confident, you flip full forwarding.
+Usually, with a controlled pilot.
+Some contractors run a parallel pilot for 7 to 14 days: forward after-hours calls only to the new service, keep the daytime line as is, and listen to recordings to confirm the handling is what you expect.
+Once you are confident, you can flip full forwarding.
 With OnCrew, the trial is 14 days at no charge, and there is no contract on either end.